What’s one of our biggest weaknesses? Fancy juices.

 Not sure if pickles are your thing?

 Visit us at your local grocery store and give them all a try.
-Kosher pickles, baby dills or pickle chips might be your thing.
+Kosher Pickles, Baby Dills or SweetHeat Bread and Butter Chips might be your thing.
 You never know until you try.
 We also have a ton of recipes on our website that call for pickles, leftover pickle juice, and pickle brine.

 Browse through them and let us know which leftover pickle juice recipe is your favorite!
 For example, this Avocado Green Pickle Salsa recipe is off the charts and super easy to make.
 It’s one of our best-kept secrets.